Testing for patterns and structures in covariance and correlation matrices: Structures of correlation matrices

 \subsection{Heterogenous Versions of Structures}

-For some of the structures from \Cref{Linear Covariance Structure Model}, there exist so-called heterogeneous variations.
-That is, the classical covariance matrix (compound symmetry, Toeplitz, or autoregressive) is multiplied from both sides with a positive definite diagonal matrix $\diag(\iota_1,...,\iota_d)$.
-In this sense, the diagonality of a matrix can also be seen as a heterogenous sphericity structure.
-Note that these multiplications do not affect the correlation structures.
-That is, the tests we will discuss in this section are invariant under such transformations; they only focus on the correlations.

-Fortunately, all of the above-mentioned hypotheses regarding heterogeneous versions can be formulated similarly using the vectorized correlation matrix $\vr$.
-As a consequence, no further conditions on the diagonal elements are necessary and the hypothesis matrix only requires small modifications.
+For so-called heterogeneous variations of structures from \Cref{Linear Covariance Structure Model}, the classical covariance matrix (compound symmetry, Toeplitz, or autoregressive) is multiplied from both sides with a positive definite diagonal matrix, say, $\diag(\iota_1,...,\iota_d)$, where $\iota_1, \dots, \iota_d > 0$.
+In this sense, the diagonality of a matrix can also be seen as a heterogenous sphericity structure.\\ It is clear that a heterogeneous Toeplitz structure of the covariance matrix is equivalent to a Topelitz structure of the correlation matrix and, in the same way, for all other mentioned structures.
+Therefore, the hypotheses regarding heterogeneous versions can be formulated similarly using the vectorized correlation matrix $\vr$.
+Consequently, no further conditions on the diagonal elements are necessary, and the hypothesis matrix only requires small modifications.
 For the heterogenous Toeplitz structure, the hypotheses can be formulated as $\mathcal H_0^{\vr}(\text{HT}):\vC_{HT}\vr=\vnull_{p_u}$ with